MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

 The more general form of `Lift`, documented in the reference.
-How a lifted function is treated as a pipeline constructor depends upon that function's input and output signature.
+How a lifted function is treated as a query combinator depends upon that function's input and output signature.

 ### Keeping Values